saturnaxis/IntroPhysics/README.md

 - Use the notebooks as a reference when preparing homework and exams.
 - Import notebooks into tools such as [NotebookLM](https://notebooklm.google.com/) or Jupyter to create personalized study guides.

+The structure of the notebooks is intentionally designed so students can export worked solutions into AI-assisted tools to generate summaries, practice problems, and study guides.

 ### For instructors
 - The material is modular and can be adapted for:
   - traditional lecture courses,